RFD 110

 (probably not brief enough to be called "executive")

-We started as described in [RFD 53] by surveying popular technologies, primarily CockroachDB, Yugabyte, and TiKV/TiDB.
+We started as described in [rfd53] by surveying popular technologies, primarily CockroachDB, Yugabyte, and TiKV/TiDB.
 Based on documentation and user experience reports, we chose CockroachDB as the most promising candidate for more serious testing.
-See [Notes on NewSQL Databases] for raw notes from this initial survey, and see Why CockroachDB below for why we started with CockroachDB.
+See [NewSQL-notes] for raw notes from this initial survey, and see [_why_cockroachdb] below for why we started with CockroachDB.

 We tested basic operation, online expansion and contraction, and several fault scenarios.
 Through all this, we found lots to like about CockroachDB.
 Some of these might seem like low bars (e.g., no data loss), but they’re nevertheless critical and so worth mentioning: